lucasacchi/lucasacchi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated BSc Physics from University of Turin.
+Graduated BSc Physics from the University of Turin.